raspberrypilearning/anime-expressions-simplified/en/step_6.md

 + HTML elements have default browser styles that you have seen as you have written your HTML code.

 --- /collapse ---

 --- /task ---

+--- task ---

+**Test:** Click the **Run** button.

+Take a look at your web page in the right-hand pane.
+Notice that the styles and layout of your output has now changed.

+--- /task ---